How do I connect to wireless for the first time?

 Where can I access the wireless network?

-Make sure you are connecting to the wireless network identified as NDSU Secure (or NDSU Instructions if you need connection information).
-If you connect to a different network, you could be at risk for having information intercepted.
+Connect to the secure wireless network identified as Eduroam (or NDSU Instructions if you need connection information).
+If you connect to an unsecured network, you could be at risk for having information intercepted.

 Who can use the wireless network?

-In accordance with the NDSU Computer Use Policy and the North Dakota University System Computer Use Policy, network access is granted only to NDSU students, staff, faculty, and authorized guests.
-All users are subject to the NDSU and NDUS policies.
+In accordance with the NDSU Computer Use Policy and the North Dakota University System Computer Use Policy, secure network access is granted only to NDSU faculty, staff, students, and authorized guests.
+All users are subject to the NDSU and N.D.
+University System policies.

-The wireless networks called NDSU Secure are the only official ones that are provided by NDSU.
-Other access points are unauthorized and violate NDSU and NDUS policy.
+The wireless networks called Eduroam, NDSU Secure, NDSU Limited, and NDSU Instructions are the only official networks provided by NDSU.
+Other access points are unauthorized and violate NDSU and N.D.
+University System policy.
 For security reasons, only authorized wireless networks should be used.